 Not all 20 million are working age.
 But the increase in population was 6.5%.
 The increase the number of jobs was about 7.5%.

 So that’s a 1% increase.
 And many of these new jobs are not good jobs.
-As Democrat Donna Brazile put it in a leaked e-mail: “yes new jobs but they are low wage jobs” While tweeting out publicly “Humming and Rising, US economy is a ‘world-beater'” and “under president Obama, the economy has set a record of 70 straight months of job growth”.
+As Democrat Donna Brazile said in a leaked e-mail: “yes new jobs but they are low wage jobs” While tweeting out publicly “Humming and Rising, US economy is a ‘world-beater'” and “under president Obama, the economy has set a record of 70 straight months of job growth”.
 Just an example of some of the media’s spin.

 When full-time jobs are considered, it’s worse.
 According to Statista.com: